RichardLitt/low-resource-languages/README.md

   * [ELDER: Endangered Language Data Electronic Repository](https://github.com/elderonline/ELDER) Endangered Language Data Electronic Repository: A web-based ontologically-compliant collaborative linguistic data cataloguing tool.
   * [EMMA](http://www.cs.bris.ac.uk/Research/MachineLearning/Morphology/resources.jsp#eval) A Novel Evaluation Metric for Morphological Analysis
   * [Gaia](https://github.com/mozilla-b2g/gaia/) Gaia is a HTML5-based Phone UI for the Boot 2 Gecko Project.
 NOTE: For details of what branches are used for what releases, see https://wiki.mozilla.org/B2G.
 If you're interested in setting up a keyboard in new language, see [this](https://developer.mozilla.org/en-US/Firefox_OS/Developing_Gaia/Customizing_the_keyboard).
+  * [graf-python](https://github.com/cidles/graf-python) The library graf-python is an open source Python implemenation to parse and write GrAF/XML files as described in ISO 24612.
+The parser of the library creates an annotation graph from the files.
+The user may then query the annotation graph via the API of graf-python.
   * [Gramadóir](http://sourceforge.net/projects/gramadoir/) Grammar checking engine that is designed for the rapid development of grammar checkers for minority languages and other languages with limited computational resources.
   * [https://github.com/hyphenliu/cnminlangwebcollect](https://github.com/hyphenliu/cnminlangwebcollect) Chinese minorities website languages detection and websites collection
   * [https://github.com/leebock/languages](https://github.com/leebock/languages) Application files for the Smithsonian endangered languages story map.